 Dynatrace provides comprehensive error and crash reporting for .NET MAUI applications.
 The native OneAgent automatically captures unhandled exceptions and platform-level crashes on both Android and iOS platforms.

-When you configure the Dynatrace MAUI plugin, automatic crash reporting is enabled by default.
-The native agents capture crashes from the underlying Android and iOS platforms.
+When you configure the Dynatrace MAUI plugin, automatic crash reporting is turned on by default.
+The native OneAgents capture crashes from the underlying Android and iOS platforms.

-Automatic crash reporting is enabled by default.
-If you prefer to disable it, you can configure it in the dynatrace.config.json file.
+Automatic crash reporting is turned on by default.
+If you prefer to turn it off, you can configure it in the dynatrace.config.json file.

 Android: